modernxmpp/modernxmpp/docs/client/design.md

 ## Initial configuration

-At initial startup, a client should present a welcome screen, to prompt the user for their JID, and a password.
+At initial startup, a client should present a welcome screen, to prompt the user for their XMPP address, and a password.
 Optionally, a button or link to provide other forms of credentials may be included.

 If the client has an out-of-band configuration mechanism, or it can query the OS for sensible defaults,